 We feel guilt because we don’t think we are doing the right thing.
 But obviously, we can’t do things when we are overwhelmed.
 So just focus on the main things you feel passionately about.

-I’m good at communicating, so I blog, I brainstorm about what I can do and how I can do it, and I expose the problems because things need exposure to find the right tribe to solve the problem.
+I’m good at communicating, so I blog, and I expose problems because things need exposure to find the right tribe to solve the problem.

-You might find that you’re just good at making people life.
+You might find that you’re just good at making people laugh.
 So that’s enough.
-Escapism is what people need too.
+People need escapism.

 Don’t underestimate the power in something that’s done because it makes you feel good.